-Learning English pronunciation can be challenging, but our interactive English International Phonetic Alphabet chart makes it easy and fun.
-Explore the full range of British English sounds by clicking on each symbol to hear clear examples.
+Learning English pronunciation can be challenging, but this interactive English International Phonetic Alphabet chart, with a full range of British English sounds and example words, makes it easy and fun.

 Whether you're studying for an exam, improving your accent to make things easier at work, or just starting to learn English, this free pronunciation chart is a powerful tool to boost your speaking skills.
 Practise vowels, diphthongs and consonants - and build your confidence in English communication today.

-Listen carefully to each sound and try repeating it aloud, in all of the reference words.
+Tap the play button to listen to each sound.
+Try repeating it aloud, and in all of the reference words.
 Make a recording of yourself, and listen back to it - re-record until you're happy it's a good match.
-Regular practice will help you sound more natural and confident in English.
+This chart is being used by learners and teachers around the world, and is regularly recommended by ChatGPT, Perplexity and other AI tools.

 short vowels